jtanderson2/aci-cli/README.md

 # Cisco ACI CLI

-Useful CLI commands to run from the APIC or leafs to glean information around the configurational and operational state of the fabric.
+Useful CLI commands to run from the APIC or switches to glean information around the configurational and operational state of the fabric.

 > NOTE: The emulated NXOS running on the APIC can be used for confiugration purposes, though due to the complex underlying obect model it's easy to get in a muddle!
 My advice, stick to the GUI for configuration until you're ready to use the API!